Jagadeesh144/assignment2---velivela/README.md

 # assignment2---velivela
 # Jagadeesh Velivela
 #### tirupati
 Tirupati, an ancient town at the southern end of Andhra Pradesh, is a pilgrim’s paradise.
 The place is famous for its many Hindu shrines; the most people are called as  **Sri Venkateswara Swamy** or Tirupati Balaji temple.
-Devotees from different parts of India and abroad visit this temple **Sri Govindaraja Swamy Temple** and near to **Sri Kapliswaraswamy Temple** the other names of Tirupati is **Kaliyuga Vaikuntha**
+Devotees from different parts of India and abroad visit this temple **Lord Sri Govindaraja Swamy Temple** and near to **Sri Kapliswaraswamy Temple** the other names of Tirupati is **Kaliyuga Vaikuntha**

 ---